Yuzbak Khan's invasion of Kamarupa

 In 1257, Malik Ikhtiyaruddin Yuzbak, the governor of Bengal under the Delhi Sultanate, invaded Kamarupa and initially gained some success.
-However, he was defeated and captured by the Kamata ruler, Sandhya.
+However, he was defeated and captured by the Kamata ruler.

 Background

-In 1228, Raja Prithu of Kamarupa was killed by Malik-us-said Nasir-ud-din Mahmud Shah and his son was placed on the throne on the condition of paying tributes.
-In 1229, Nasir-ud-din, the governor of Bengal died, Raja Sandhya of Kamata Kingdom drove away Muslims from the country and brought the regions up to Karatoya under his control.
-Next, Raja Sandhya invaded Gaur and with the support of several Hindu chiefs of Kamarupa called Bhuyans, annexed trans–Karatoya regions without any strong resistance from the Muslims.
-Thus, Sandhya avenged the previous loss of Kamarupa the hands of Muslim invaders and assumed the title of "Gaudesvara".
+In 1228, the king of Kamarupa was killed by Malik-us-said Nasir-ud-din Mahmud Shah and his son was placed on the throne on the condition of paying tribute.
+In 1229, Nasir-ud-din, the governor of Bengal died; the Kamarupa king of Kamata Kingdom drove away Muslims from the country and brought the regions up to Karatoya under his control.
+Next, the Kamrupa king invaded Gaur and annexed trans–Karatoya regions without any strong resistance from the Muslims.
+Thus, the Kamarupa king avenged the previous loss of Kamarupa the hands of Muslim invaders and assumed the title of "Gaudesvara".

 Battle

 Malik Yuzbek was determined to invade Kamarupa and to avenge the previous loss.
 According to Jadunath Sarkar, Yuzbek crossed the Karatoya River near Goraghat in Rangpur district and marched through modern Goalpara district.
-Yuzbek invaded Kamarupa (present day Gauhati) and its immediate vicinity.
+Yuzbek invaded Kamarupa (present-day Gauhati) and its immediate vicinity.
 This was called Kamarupa Nagara by Pala kings.
 Yuzbek occupied Kamarupa and got immense wealth and treasures.
-Yuzbek's army did not meet much resistance while advancing, however they met effective resistance from the rear.
-Invaders first occupied the capital and Rai of Kamarupa evacuated it.
+Yuzbek's army did not meet much resistance while advancing; however, they met effective resistance from the rear.
+Invaders first occupied the capital, and Rai of Kamarupa evacuated it.
 But the Muslims could not get full possession of the city as they were engaged in fierce fighting with Kamarupa soldiers who were armed with bows and arrows.